vic-ma/game-of-life-game/README.md

 Levene M., & Roussos G. (2003).
 A two-player game of life. *International Journal of Modern Physics C, 14*(2), 195-201. https://doi.org/10.1142/S0129183103004346

+## Levels
+Each level features some

+## TODO
+* Change the way modify_cells gets its input; multiple lines of tuples are terrible
+* Add a mode to create levels, via placing red cells on the screen and recording their locations
+* Create more levels
+* Add minigun option, which sets starting births to a very high number and lets player hold down `M1` for rapid placement of cells